Hard Rock Bottom

 Hard Rock Bottom is the sixth studio album by punk rock band No Use for a Name, released on June 16, 2002.
 The band recorded the album with producer Ryan Greene, in January 2002.
 Song number nine, "This Is a Rebel Song", features Karina Denike from Dance Hall Crashers.
 A video for "Dumb Reminders" was released and features the band running from angry fans.
-"Any Number Can Play" features a quote from the 1997 independent short horror film Coven (1997 film).
+"Any Number Can Play" features a quote from the 1997 independent short horror film Coven.